henrikhimself/DotNet-SutFactory/README.md

 }
 ```

-See the test/Example project for more elaborate examples of using the SUT Factory for advanced cases as well as creating test spies, fakes etc.
+See the Example project for more elaborate examples of using the SUT Factory for advanced cases as well as creating test spies, fakes etc.

 The SUT factory uses 4 strategies when creating instances:
 * Using an instance provided by an external service provider.